 *According to recent statistics from the American Society of Plastic Surgeons

-The following is a direct quote from the American Society of Plastic Surgeons regarding breast implants associated anaplastic large cell lymphoma (BIA-ALCL).
+The following is a direct quote from the American Society of Plastic Surgeons regarding BIA-ALCL:

 “Women with saline and silicone gel breast implants may have a very small and possibly increased risk of developing anaplastic large cell lymphoma (ALCL) in the scar capsule adjacent to the implant.
 This is a very rare disease and is currently being investigated as to its relationship to breast implants, and whether this is even a cancer or a Lymphoproliferative Disorder.
 ALCL is an extremely rare cancer of the immune system which can occur anywhere in the body.
 The National Cancer Institute estimated 1 in 500,000 women per year in the U.S. are diagnosed with ALCL.
 ALCL in the breast is even rarer with approximately 3 in 100 million women in U.S diagnosed per year.
 The relationship between breast implants and ALCL is unclear and is currently under investigation.
 In most cases, women observed changes in the look or feel of the area surrounding the implant after their initial surgical sites were fully healed.
 Patients with breast implants should be followed by a surgeon over time and seek professional care for implant-related symptoms such as pain, lumps, swelling, or asymmetry.
 Patients should monitor their breast implants with routine breast self exams and follow standard medical recommendations for imaging (e.g. Mammography, Ultrasound, MRI).
 Abnormal screening results or implant-related symptoms may result in additional costs and expenses for tests and/or procedures to properly diagnose and treat your condition.
 Tests and procedures could include but may not be limited to: obtaining breast fluid or tissue for pathology and laboratory evaluation and surgery to remove the scar capsule around the breast implant, implant removal or implant replacement.”

-Please gcontact us to schedule a consultation.
+Please contact us to schedule a consultation.
 We will be happy to go over the many breast implant options available at our practice.